Publicidad programática

 5.Good for new publishers.
 This method is particularly good for new publishers as no direct relationships with advertisers are required.

-When should I use open auction?
+When should I use an open auction?

 2. Private Auction

 Unlike RTB, publishers allow only selected advertisers to participate in a private auction.
-These advertisers will then bid on publishers’ inventory, much like in the open auction.
+These advertisers will bid on publishers’ inventory, much like in the open auction.
 Publishers also choose the minimum CPM floor price, and the highest bidder wins the impressions.

 The inventory publishers offer in the private auction is often labeled as ‘premium’.
 For example, publishers may restrict impressions to first-party user lists only or a specific content type.
-Since publishers only allow trusted pre-approved advertisers, this is considered to be a safe and transparent method of media selling.
+Since publishers only allow trusted pre-approved advertisers, this is considered a safe and transparent method of media selling.

 ProsCons

-1.Transparency.
-In a private auction, publishers and advertisers are in a direct deal on pre-negotiated terms, which eliminates the risk of ad fraudHigh fees.
+1.Safety.
+Sharing data in a private auction is safer because publishers and advertisers can identify each other at the point of saleHigh fees.
 The costs of running a private auction and commission fees can be high.
 Some SSPs may retain up to 25% of ad spend.

-3.Higher CPMs.
-Advertisers are willing to pay more for premium inventory than for ordinary inventory sold in the open auction.
-Missed opportunities.
+3.Control.
+Publishers only invite certain advertisers, allowing more thorough control over ads displayed.Missed opportunities.
 The competition is limited due to fewer participants, which results in publishers missing out on valuable deals.

 4.Control.
 Publishers only invite certain advertisers, which allows having more thorough control over ads displayed.

-When should I use private auction?
+When should I use a private auction?

 Normally, you would want to auction a part of your inventory (like premium) in a private auction before making it available to the masses.
 For example, a specific advertiser wants to advertise its new video campaign on your news website.